torvalds/linux/Documentation/scheduler/sched-nice-design.rst

 depend on the nice level of the parent shell - if it was at nice -10 the CPU split was different than if it was at +5 or +10.

-A third complaint against Linux's nice level support was that negative nice levels were not 'punchy enough', so lots of people had to resort to run audio (and other multimedia) apps under RT priorities such as SCHED_FIFO.
+A third complaint against GNU/Linux's nice level support was that negative nice levels were not 'punchy enough', so lots of people had to resort to run audio (and other multimedia) apps under RT priorities such as SCHED_FIFO.
 But this caused other problems: SCHED_FIFO is not starvation